List of Star Wars spacecraft: Slave I (Firespray-31)

+In June 2021, the name Slave 1 was dropped by Disney and instead the vessel was referred to simply as "Boba Fett's Starship", starting with the introduction of a new LEGO model set.
+Jens Kronvold Frederiksen and Michael Lee Stockwell of LEGO Star Wars confirmed this change had come from Disney although no reason was given.
+Ethan Anderston of /Film theorized the decision might have been due to Disney not wanting to merchandize products with the word "slave" in them.

+Although questioning such a decision, he noted it was not the first time LEGO had not called their models after their proper names.
+A day after this reveal, a petition was started on Change.org to rename the ship back to its original name; within the first two days it had received over 1,500 digital signatures.
+Mark Anthony Smith, the actor who stood in as Boba Fett for the Special Edition version of Star Wars: A New Hope, also voiced his displeasure at the name change.
+In episode 4 of The Book of Boba Fett, the ship is referred to as "Firespray" by Boba Fett (Temuera Morrison), representing the first live-action mention of its new name.
+Joshua Fox of Screen Rant noted it made sense that Disney would not want the series' principal character's ship to have a name with negative connotations.
+He also noted they had done something similar in 2016 when they renamed the "Slave Leia" outfit to "Huttslayer."

 Tantive IV (Rebel Blockade Runner)

-The Tantive IV, identified in source material as a CR90 Corellian corvette, first appears in the opening scene of the original Star Wars: Episode IV - A New Hope, commanded by Princess Leia (Carrie Fisher) as she evades pursuit from Darth Vader (David Prowse/James Earl Jones) aboard his Imperial Star Destroyer.
+The Tantive IV, identified in source material as a CR90 Corellian corvette, first appears in the opening scene of the original Star Wars: Episode IV - A New Hope, commanded by Princess Leia (Carrie Fisher) as she tries to escape from Darth Vader (David Prowse/James Earl Jones) aboard his Imperial Star Destroyer.
 Her adoptive father Bail Organa (Jimmy Smits) is seen using a similar vessel during the prequel movie Revenge of the Sith, identified in source material as the CR70 model Tantive III.
 Corellian corvettes, also known as Rebel Blockade Runners for their powerful engine array and ability to outrun customs vessels, are manufactured by the Corellian Engineering Corporation.